clojurewerkz/neocons.docs/articles/populating.md

     ; create an uniqueness constraint on a label and a property name (nc/create-unique conn "Person" :name)

-    ; get an existing uniquness constraint on a label and a property name (println (nc/get-unique conn "Person" :name))
+    ; get an existing uniqueness constraint on a label and a property name (println (nc/get-unique conn "Person" :name))

     ; get all existing uniquness constraints on a label